 Pratima Joshi, an architect by profession, and a social housing & urban sanitation interventionist by choice, chose to bring a paradigm shift in the scenario by using Geographic Information Systems (GIS) and remote sensing technology to map poverty through her NGO titled Shelter Associates.
 As Founder-Executive Director of Shelter Associates, Joshi has her hands full, working towards a 2018 target of direct implementation of 5,500 toilets in Kolhapur, Thane, Navi Mumbai and Pimpri-Chinchwad.

 Shelter Associates (SA) a Pune-based NGO has facilitated housing and basic infrastructural services in informal settlements across few cities of Maharashtra.
-Currently, they are engaged with the facilitation of household sanitation across the cities of Pune, Pimpri-Chinchwad, Navi Mumbai Kolhapur and Thane, which has received a great impetus under Swachh Bharat Mission (SBM).
-In 2009 Google Earth® recognized SA’s work under its 'Google Earth® Hero' category for its innovative use of Google Earth® as a platform for city wide urban planning.
+Currently, they are engaged in the facilitation of household sanitation across the cities of Pune, Pimpri-Chinchwad, Navi Mumbai Kolhapur and Thane, which has received a great impetus under Swachh Bharat Mission (SBM).
+In 2009 Google Earth® recognized SA’s work under its 'Google Earth® Hero' category for its innovative use of Google Earth® as a platform for city-wide urban planning.

 In most of the Indian cities, there is an absence of spatial data.
 Data available with Urban Local Bodies (ULB) is mostly garnered from secondary sources of information and is often inaccurate and fails to serve as a tool for implementing any strategic intervention.
 This data is also usually scattered across all departments and there is hardly any clarity on its presence and how it needs to be put to use for effective delivery of services.

-Absence of spatially accurate and real-time data, has been one of the biggest challenges faced by the SA team.
+The absence of spatially accurate and real-time data has been one of the biggest challenges faced by the SA team.
 Granular spatial data is the need of the hour, which will help pinpoint gaps in the delivery of essential services and infrastructure to the urban poor.

 As architects, we view things spatially.
 My team and I began to identify and map slums in the Pune A-Z (like in London).
 Around 40% of Pune’s population resides in slums.
-Our surveys have shown that of these 40%, 70% slum households lacked household sanitation despite the fact that 90% of the slums were covered by drainage networks across the city.
-Pune Municipal Corporation (PMC) couldn’t make informed decisions due to a lack of comprehensive and real time data.
+Our surveys have shown that of this 40 %, 70% slum households lacked household sanitation despite the fact that 90% of the slums were covered by drainage networks across the city.
+Pune Municipal Corporation (PMC) couldn’t make informed decisions due to a lack of comprehensive and real-time data.